-Client Name: Project ID Number: Project Address: City: Audit Date: during the energy audit, the following health & safety hazards have The project will have to be defe erred until needed repairs are completed.
-Once the following ect can proceed: Agency Staff: Check one of the following: k may proceed without hazards being mitigated.
-It is the client's respons sibility to repair the following health & safety hazards and notify o proceed: It is landlord(s) respons sibility to repair the following health & safety hazards and notify o proceed: (Agency) takes respons ibility for repair of the following health & safety hazards: safety problems.
+Client Name: Project ID Number: Project Address: City: Audit Date: during the energy audit, the following health & safety hazards have The project will have to be def erred until needed repairs are completed.
+Once the following ect can proceed: Agency Staff: Check one of the e following: rk may proceed without hazards being mitigated. • sibility to repair the following health & safety hazards and notify to proceed: It is landlord(s) respon sibility to repair the following health & safety hazards and notify to proceed: (Agency) takes respon sibility for repair of the following health & safety hazards: safety problems.
 This is a limit date below.
-By signing below, his building, (Agency) has identified the above potential health or red visual inspection.
-These are the existing conditions as of the I acknowledge that I have been informed of the conditions and may ms prior to any weatherization work.
+By signing below. this building, (Agency) has identified the above potential health or ted visual inspection.
+These are the existing conditions as of the I acknowledge that I have been informed of the conditions and may am prior to any weatherization work.
 Clients Signature: Clients Printed Name: Date: